public-convenience-ltd/toiletmap/content/posts/loos-in-the-news.md

 ## The Problems

-A number of news reports have commented on how restricted opening hours are resulting in anti-social behaviour coming from people peeing in the street and in some cases pooing… [Haringey Council](https://www.times-series.co.uk/news/24890595.haringey-council-brings-1k-fine-urinating-public/) in London have decided to instigate heavy fines if people are caught doing this, whilst residents in [Hackney](https://www.mylondon.news/news/east-london-news/disgusted-londoners-fed-up-people-30857627) (London) and [Plymouth](https://www.plymouthherald.co.uk/news/news-opinion/public-toilet-closures-blamed-antisocial-10070739) recognise that the lack of  public toilets causes anti-social behaviour such as ‘weeing on walls’.
+A number of news reports have commented on how restricted opening hours are resulting in anti-social behaviour coming from people peeing in the street and in some cases pooing.
+[Haringey Council](https://www.times-series.co.uk/news/24890595.haringey-council-brings-1k-fine-urinating-public/) in London have decided to instigate heavy fines if people are caught doing this, whilst residents in [Hackney](https://www.mylondon.news/news/east-london-news/disgusted-londoners-fed-up-people-30857627) (London) and [Plymouth](https://www.plymouthherald.co.uk/news/news-opinion/public-toilet-closures-blamed-antisocial-10070739) recognise that the lack of public toilets causes anti-social behaviour such as "weeing on walls".

 The decline in general of public toilet provision has been noted and actively campaigned against by [Age UK London](https://www.bbc.co.uk/news/articles/c626wqyqzg1o).
 In [Scotland](https://www.dailyrecord.co.uk/news/politics/public-toilets-scotland-shut-down-34406197) closures have become a political issue, and in Wales, [planned closures](https://www.dailypost.co.uk/news/communities-set-lose-public-toilets-31305601) have [people worried about going out](https://www.dailypost.co.uk/news/news-opinion/plans-close-public-toilets-branded-31336321).